Understanding Do-Not-Call rules: The complete guide

 - Do-Not-Call requests: If a consumer asks to be placed on your company’s internal Do-Not-Call list, you must honor this request immediately and refrain from calling them again.

 - Exemptions: Not all calls are restricted by the DNC rules.
-Certain exceptions exist, such as calls from political organizations, charities, and surveyors have some allowances.
+Certain exceptions exist, such as calls from political organizations, charities, and surveyors, which have some allowances.
 Also, businesses with a prior relationship with the consumer may also be exempt, but even these exemptions require careful adherence to other aspects of the law, including consent and call timing.

 State-specific Do-Not-Call lists and rules

 While the National Do-Not-Call Registry covers federal regulations, it’s important to note that many states also have their own DNC lists and rules.
 These state-specific lists operate in parallel to the national registry, adding another layer of complexity for businesses and telemarketers who engage in cross-state marketing campaigns.
 Each state may have different guidelines, registration fees, and enforcement policies, making it crucial for businesses to be aware of these distinctions to avoid penalties.
+Here is a quick overview of state-specific regulations:

 State-specific Do-Not-Call regulations